-Ticks and their bacteria: a dangerous combination
+Ticks and the bacteria they carry: a dangerous combination

 Olivier Duron, University of Montpellier